mahi97/mahi-log/_posts/2020-10-30-neural-turing-machine.md

 Have you ever write a program that can do better only by having more amount of memory?
 Having more a piece of paper doesn't make you smarter but you know how utilize the pen and paper to solve more complex problem faster.

-The same story goes for Neural Networks we leave them to solve our problems without any external memory and it leads to an unnatural way of learning which usually is not **Robust**, **Scalable** and needs **Huge** amount of samples.
+The same story goes for Neural Networks.
+We leave them to solve our problems without any external memory.
+It leads to an unnatural way of learning that usually is not **Robust**, **Scalable**, and needs a **Massive** amount of samples.

-The Alex Graves,(DeepMind) claims this in his paper on NTM:
+Alex Graves(DeepMind) claims this in his paper on NTM:
 > We extend the capabilities of neural networks by coupling them to external memory resources, which they can interact with by attentional processes.

-But there's no official implementation of his work, so in this post we discuss how NTM works and also, present a robust implementation of NTM which trained on different tasks and achieve performance near what reported in original paper.
+But there’s no official implementation of his work, so in this post, we discuss how NTM works and present a robust implementation of NTM that trained on different tasks and achieved performance near what was reported in the original paper.

 {: class="table-of-content"}
 * TOC